tomjaguarpaw/H2/posts/unhelpful-ghc-error-messages.md

   |        ^^...
 ```

 No, I didn't mean to enable `BlockArguments`.
-I never saw the point
+I was not a supporter
-of them in the first place, and now they are providing me with
+of the `BlockArguments` extension in the first place, and now it is
-*negative* value when I'm not even trying to use them.
+providing me with *negative* value when I'm not even trying to use it.
 I have had
 this occur to me a few times in the wild, always in an unwieldy `do`
 block that is difficult to understand even when GHC isn't complaining
 about a syntax error.
 I would like GHC's *help* here not a reference